Many people prefer to hang their clothes lines using galvanised steel washing line posts.

 If you have the space this is ideal and you can dry more washing than on a rotary line.
-Galvanised steel is ideal for washing line poles as it's strong and won't rust in the rain.
+Galvanised steel is ideal for poles as it's strong and won't rust in the rain.

 Steel Washing Line Posts & Accessories

 2 Methods For Using Posts

 If you are going to use steel posts to hang a washing line, there are 2 common ways you can do this:

 1. Use Two Washing Line Poles

 The first method is to use two poles and fix a line between them.